-With revenue of more than $70 million, the United States Postal Service is an independent establishment of the executive branch of the United States government.
-It serves individual and commercial customers throughout the U.S. The postal service operates a strategic planning office that is responsible for managing its day-to-day functions.
+With annual revenues of more than $70 million, the U.S. Postal Service is an independent establishment of the executive branch of the United States government.
+It serves individual and commercial customers throughout the country.
+The Postal Service operates a strategic planning office that is responsible for managing its day-to-day functions.
 It operates a research and development facility for the design, development and testing of postal equipment and operating systems, as well as contracts with independent suppliers to conduct research activities.
-Established in 1971, the United States Postal Service work force focuses on the movement of messages and merchandise throughout the world.
+Established in 1971, the U.S. Postal Service s work force focuses on the movement of messages and merchandise throughout the world.
 It also provides retail services through over 4,000 contract postal units and community post offices.
-The postal service has been one of the environmental leaders through a variety of policies, programs and initiatives, including recycling and pressure-sensitive stamps.
-The United States Postal Service maintains nearly 37,000 post offices, stations, branches, contract postal units and a large network of consignees.
-It maintains a presence in Chicago.
+The Postal Service participates in community programs and initiatives, including recycling and food drives.
+The U.S. Postal Service maintains nearly 37,000 post offices, stations, branches, contract postal units and a network of consignees.